 You already use surge protectors with many electronic devices at home, but cable or phone lines can also carry power spikes.

 Some surge protectors facilitate you to connect your telephone and the cable line.
-This way, you can protect your entire house from electrical surges and reduce costs of the repair work.
+This way, you can protect your entire house from electrical surges and reduce the costs of the repair work.

 Its Efficiency Can Reduce Over Time